Skadaii/skadai/README.md

 The utility system will evaluate all the considerations of the actions in order to derive the best action to perform.

 ### **Methods**
-When an action is executed it will invoke all the methods of the action The listed components are all the components attached to the Game Object where the utility system is and the listed methods are all the public methods of the component
+When an action is executed it will invoke all the methods of the action.
+The listed components are all the components attached to the Game Object where the utility system is and the listed methods are all the public methods of the component.
 <div style="text-align:center">

 ![Methods](Annexes/Methods.gif)